Oregon Bicycle Accident Attorney

 In Oregon, you have two years from the date of the accident in which to settle your claim or to file your lawsuit.
 If you fail to act within that time frame, your claim is barred by the statute of limitations, which is why it’s important to call a bicycle accident attorney right away.
 The time frame can be different for people who are under the age of eighteen.
 If you’re looking for an experienced and reputable Bicycle Accident Attorney, contact the Law Offices of Matthew H. Kehoe today to schedule your free in-person consultation.

-Experienced Bicycle Injury Lawyer
+Experienced Bicycle Injury Attorney

-When working with an experienced bicycle injury lawyer, you can trust your case will be handled professionally.
+When working with an experienced bicycle injury attorney, you can trust your case will be handled professionally.
 At the Law Offices of Matthew H. Kehoe, we help make sure your bills get paid, that the providers accept what PIP is mandated to pay, and that you do not end up with bills that should have been paid by PIP.
 Any additional wage loss you have that is not covered under your PIP can be sought from the other driver at the time we settle or in the event that we go to trial on your claim.
 We have the experience and the resources to get you the best possible outcome in your case.
-Call us today.
-503-648-0766.
+Call us today 503-648-0766.

 Bicycle Accident Attorney in Hillsboro OR & Beaverton OR